 By Jacob Cole

 Hunting is a passion for me; I am a 14-year-old young man, who enjoys the outdoors and everything in it, that is why I believe that wildlife conservation is so important to pass the tradition and love of hunting.
 There are so many wonderful ways to hunt too.
 A popular choice is the glock 43, which can be modded out with accessories like a glock 43 light.
 I got started in hunting through the Texas Parks and Wildlife Youth Hunting Program (TYHP) a few years back.
 Through them my brothers and I have harvested a bunch of deer, some hogs, a blackbuck antelope, and my sister shot her first doe and a coyote on a managed ranch, through the Texas parks and wildlife youth hunting program, of which we are huge fans.
+To go hunting with this program you have to make sure you have the right equipment, especially your choice of guns.
+If you don’t have a gun or need a new one to go hunting, consider buying one of these 9mm handguns online.
 I am also a fairly recent, but huge fan of the Texas Brigades, a program I will explain in a bit.
 Through these two programs, I have learned a great deal about leadership and integrity.

 The TYHP program is a predominant reason I am such an avid hunter, and a big fan of wildlife conservation.
 They have Huntmasters who go and talk to ranch owners and the foreman of private ranches.
 If the ranch owner agrees, they coordinate a hunt.
 The Huntmaster then adds specifics like if it is rifle, bow, or shotgun hunt, the age limit, and with the ranches permission, if they can use the bunk house or if it is a tent hunt.
 Through the TYHP program, I have learned how to hunt safely, How to use the red dot sights and the yard measure, how to track game, how to use hunting walkie talkies, and how to process game.